NevvDevvLabs/Startup-Agent-OpenServ/README.md

 1. `/leaderboard` - Get top 10 users from the leaderboard and leaderboard stats
 2. `/leaderboard @handle` - Get leaderboard statistics for particular @handle from the leaderboard
-3. `/stats` - Get Statistics about community activity **ToDo**
+3. `/help` - Get helpful information about the project and instructions how to use the bot
-4. `/help` - Get helpful information about the project and instructions how to use the bot
+4. `/ask <question>` - Ask information about the project

 ## How It Works